-I made the yeast dough using the classic bread recipe, adding an extra 20 ml of water and a few spoons of olive oil.
-The amount of water needed varies a little with the type of flour, so I keep about 10 ml to add once the kneading machine has started putting the dough together.
+I made the sourdough using the classic bread recipe.
+I enriched it by adding an extra 20 ml of water and a few spoons of olive oil.
+Sure, depending on the flour you use, you may need to adjust the quantity of liquid.
+You want to keep about 10 ml to add once the kneading machine has started putting the dough together.
 The mixture needs to be elastic and not rock hard, without getting too fluid.

 I cooked the cherry tomatoes in a small pan for about 10 minutes in low heat before placing them on the focaccia.